 10. Go star gazing

-Whether camping under the stars or not, this Summer The Perseid Meteor shower (between the 10th-13th August- peaking 11th, 12th and 13th) is set to be spectacular with little or no moon to diminish this dazzling display.
+Whether camping under the stars or not, this Summer The Perseid Meteor shower (between the 10th-13th August- peaking 11th, 12th and 13th) is set to be spectacular.
 Earth Sky argue that this shower is perhaps the most beloved meteor shower of the year for the Northern Hemisphere, as they’re known to be fast and bright meteors, leaving persistent trains.
 The Perseid shower builds gradually to a peak, often producing 50 to 100 meteors per hour in a dark sky.
 The Perseids tend to strengthen in number as late night deepens into midnight, and typically produce the most meteors in the early hours before dawn, with the meteors appearing in all parts of the sky (no need to wonder which direction/which constellation to look at).
-Predicted peak mornings in 2015: August 11, 12 and 13.
-Look to the Earth Sky’s page for further information on this phenomenal occurrence.